White Chicks

-White Chicks is a 2004 American comedy film directed by Keenen Ivory Wayans from a screenplay co-written by Wayans, Xavier Cook, Andy McElfresh, Michael Anthony Snowden, with additional contributions by and starring Marlon Wayans and Shawn Wayans.
+White Chicks (stylized as WHiTE CHiCKS) is a 2004 American buddy cop action comedy film directed by Keenen Ivory Wayans from a screenplay co-written by Wayans, Xavier Cook, Andy McElfresh, Michael Anthony Snowden, with additional contributions by and starring Marlon Wayans and Shawn Wayans.
 It also stars Jaime King, Frankie Faison, Lochlyn Munro, and John Heard.
-In the film, two FBI agents go undercover as women by using whiteface to protect two hotel heiresses from a kidnapping plot targeting socialites.
+In the film, two black FBI agent brothers go undercover as white women by using whiteface to protect two hotel heiresses from a kidnapping plot targeting socialites.

 Principal photography for White Chicks took place in Chilliwack and Victoria in British Columbia, and in The Hamptons in New York.
 It was theatrically released in the United States on June 23, 2004.
 The film received generally negative reviews upon release, and was nominated for five Golden Raspberry Awards, including Worst Picture.
 It grossed over $113.1 million worldwide, and has since come to be regarded as a cult classic.